hpesciotti/bffs-brazilian-finger-foods/README.md

 #### Font

-Regarding the webapplication typography Opens Sans was chosen for the card elements and the nav-bar, while Roboto Condensed was used for the textual sections.
+Regarding the web application typography, **Open Sans** was chosen for the card elements and the nav-bar, while **Roboto Condensed** was used for the textual sections.

 ### **2.5.
 Agile and Project Managing**